-Tool-calling can’t compose
+Tool-calling cannot compose

 Write the code instead